Updated: May 2018

 - Water Bottle: Ecuador has made a major effort to reduce plastic bottle waste.
 At hotels and on your boat, you’ll like find large water jugs where you can fill up your own water bottle.
 We recommend something lightweight and collapsible, such as the Platypus Soft Bottle.

 - Mask and Snorkel: All the ships in the Galapagos come equipped with snorkel gear.
 However, if you need prescription snorkel masks (like me) or you don’t love the thought of sticking your mouth on a snorkel after hundreds of other people (like both of us), bring your own.
-We love the Cressi Big Eyes Snorkel Kit because of the extra big lenses (gives you more visibility looking down).
+We love the Cressi Big Eyes Snorkel Kit because of the extra big lenses that give you more visibility looking down.
+We’ve also written a guide to other great snorkel gear which may be helpful.
+Bringing our own snorkel gear was the number one item on our Galapagos packing list.

 - Fins: You really don’t need to bring your own fins for snorkeling as all boats have them.
 However, a word of caution – if you have particularly large or small feet, if you have particularly wide or narrow feet, or if you have a high arch, you may find that your boat hasn’t a pair to fit you.
 I ended up needing to wear fins that were too small and cut the tops of my feet badly (requiring me to wear socks and bandages).
 If you think you might have this problem, invest in a pair of lightweight travel fins for the trip.